 During his most recent time in prison, a ray of light and hope touched Gleb.
-A group of local believers was allowed to come inside the prison and lead Bible studies.
+A group of our ministry partners was allowed to come inside the prison and lead Bible studies.
 At first, he was curious about what these people were doing there.
 So he went to a meeting to find out.
 Then he attended again.
 And again.

 “I learned that there is hope for my life,” Gleb says.
 “One evening, I went for a walk by myself.
 That was when God touched me and changed my life.
 I saw that God is alive.
 I’m seeing him perform miracles in my life.
 Glory to God!”

 Soon, Gleb began praying to his Lord and Savior.
 He and other inmates met together for worship and prayer.
 “God opened the gates of our personal prisons,” he says.
 “The Word of God became the real truth to all of us.
 Now we can fight the enemy of God.”